List of Farid Gabteni’s quotes

 The idea of doing evil tears me apart, the need to do Good attracts me, the feeling of hatred makes me sick, that of Love inspires me.
 (Farid Gabteni)

-In his time, the Prophet never took on a war of aggression; all of those he was forced to take on were either defensive, or (more rarely) preventative.
-Those after him, who have acted differently on their own, bear sole responsibility before God and History.
+During his lifetime, the Prophet never initiated an offensive war; all those he was compelled to wage were defensive, or—more exceptionally—preventive.
+Those who acted differently after him bear sole responsibility before God and before History.
 (Farid Gabteni)

-Original Islâm calls for humanism and universalism, unlike ideological traditionalism which leads to communitarianism and identity withdrawal.
-The first is the Teaching of God, Master of the worlds; the second is the infatuation of the doctrinarian and narrow-minded sectarians.
+The original Islâm calls for humanism and universalism, contrary to ideological traditionalism, which leads to communitarianism and identity-based withdrawal.
+The former is the Teaching of God, Master of the worlds; the latter is the infatuation of the doctrinaire and narrow-minded sectarians.
 (Farid Gabteni)

-Some, led astray, spend their time, tearing each other apart, often most sincerely.
-Both sides claim ‘God Is The Greatest!’ and, in one camp like the other, they pretend to defend God’s righteous cause.
-They are in a restricted mental state through which ignorantism perpetuates obscurantism, superstition and violence.
-Many have become hostages or puppets of bygone dogmatism and era.
+Some, led astray, spend their time tearing each other apart, often in all sincerity.
+Each side proclaiming ‘God Is The Greatest!’ and, in one camp as in the other, they claim to defend the just cause of God.
+They are trapped in a state of mental constraint whereby ignorantism perpetuates obscurantism, superstition, and violence.
+Many have become hostages or puppets of bygone dogmatism and past.
 (Farid Gabteni)

-Moses, Jesus and Muhammad did not celebrate their dates of birth; nor did the Jews, the first Christians and the first Muslims celebrate the anniversary of the birth of their Prophets.
-Furthermore, in the history of religions, we find no trace of a Prophet who would have initiated their disciples into such celebrations.
+Moses, Jesus, and Muhammad did not celebrate their birthdays; nor did the Jews, the first Christians, and the first Muslims celebrate the birthdays of their Prophets.
+Furthermore, in the history of religions, there is no trace of any Prophet who would have initiated his disciples into such celebrations.
 (Farid Gabteni)

-The Prophet appointed and sent officers and instructors to teach Monotheism through Islâm (Pacification).
-Nevertheless, he instituted neither clergy nor government, and he designated no one – precisely and clearly – to exercise political and/or religious power after him.
-Therefore, original Islâm did not legitimize the inauguration of an establishment – in any manner or nature whatsoever – yet ideological traditionalism did, and continues to do so.
-Islâm conveys the philosophy of life; traditionalism conveys a systemic ideology.
+The Prophet appointed and dispatched officers and instructors to teach Monotheism through Islâm (Pacification).
+Yet he instituted neither clergy nor government, nor did he designate anyone—clearly and unequivocally—to exercise political and/or religious authority after him.
+The original Islâm thus did not legitimize the instauration of any establishment, in any manner or nature whatsoever; ideological traditionalism, for its part, did so and continues to do so.
+Islâm conveys a philosophy of life; traditionalism, a systematized ideology.
 (Farid Gabteni)

-Islâm cannot be represented by a clergy, neither by religious dignitaries nor even less by a state institution.
-As for the specialists in Islamic religion, they can profit only from one prerogative: deliver opinions.
+Islâm cannot be represented by clergy, nor by religious dignitaries, still less by a state institution.
+As for doctors of Islamic religion, they may enjoy only one prerogative: that of issuing opinions.
 (Farid Gabteni)

 Keep a clear conscience, throughout your life and until the hour of your death; to fall asleep in peace and wake up in The Peace.
 (Farid Gabteni)